How to get from Athens to Santorini? You have two options.

 From downtown Athens, you can join the X96 bus from Syntagma square, or take the metro to Piraeus.
 To reach Piraeus by Metro, you should take the green line from Omonoia or Monastiraki.

 Ride the green line train all the way to its final destination (Piraeus).
 Piraeus metro station is situated a five-minute walk away from the port.

 Taking a cab from downtown Athens to Piraeus costs between 15 and 20 euros.
-You can easily hail a yellow cab from the city centre – you will see them everywhere!
-Similarly, there are taxi ranks at Syntagma and Monastiraki.
+You can easily hail a yellow cab from the city centre or from taxi ranks at Syntagma and Monastiraki.